 Melrose Abbey, now a ruin, was once considered to be one of Scotland’s most beautiful buildings.
 It’s history provides the visitor with a sense of romance.

-The Abbey, burial place of Robert the Bruce’s heart, was founded by King David I around 1136.
-Construction began with one abbot and 12 monks from Rievaulx Abbey in Yorkshire.
+The Abbey, burial place of Robert the Bruce’s heart, was founded by King David I round about the year 1136.
+Construction began with just one abbot and 12 monks from Rievaulx Abbey in Yorkshire.

 (When Bruce was dying he requested that his heart be taken into battle, as he was unable to go on crusade.
 His wish was granted and his heart now lies in an unopened lead casket in Melrose Abbey).

 The final attack came in 1545 with the Earl of Hertford bombarding the site with cannon.
 The town of Melrose also suffered from English invasions and the Abbey came to an end with the Reformation in 1560.
 Following the last attack the Abbey was never properly restored, but some extensive restoration work did take place in 1918 when the abbey was gifted to the nation by the Duke of Buccleugh.